chennachaos/high-performance-matlab/_episodes/06-parfor.md

    workers in the parallel loop."
 - "An understanding of array-slicing rules is important when working with arrays in parfor-loop."
+- "Always parallel the outermost for-loop, unless you have a justifiable reason to parallel the inner for-loops"
+- "Direct nesting of parfor-loops is not supported in MATLAB"
 ---
 ## parfor
 **parfor**-loop is the parallel version of the **for**-loop in